wp-plugins/zbplayer/readme.txt

 No, zbPlayer automatically converts any link to an mp3 file into player.
 So, if you put in &lt;a href="audio_file.mp3"&gt;A Link&lt;/a&gt; zbPlayer will automatically add a flash player on page.

+= Does player support cyrillic names for mp3 files? =

+Yes, here no problems with cyrillic filenames.

 == Screenshots ==

 1. The minimized player.